SantiagoPuertas/Dwelling-Energy-Insights/README.md

 	- D. Majcen, L.C.M.
 Itard, H. Visscher, Theoretical vs. actual energy consumption of labelled dwellings in the Netherlands: Discrepancies and policy implications, (2012)
 	- Pol Van Aubel & Erik Poll, Smart metering in the Netherlands: What, how, and why, (2019)

-3. Explanation of Terminology, jargon and definitions
+## Explanation of Terminology jargon and definitions

 * _HS= **H**eating **S**ystem_
 * _NP= **N**umber of **P**eople_
 * _SP= number of **S**olar **P**anel_
 * LG = Logistic Regression
 * SVM = Support Vector Machine
 * K-NN = K-Nearest Neighbour
 * E = Electricity
 * ZON = Thermal solar panels
 * WP = Heat Pump
 * Cross validation technique = Statistical technique which involves partitioning the data into subsets, training the data on a subset and use the other subset to evaluate the model’s performance.
 * Dropout = Dropout is a technique where randomly selected neurons are ignored during training.
 They are “dropped-out” randomly.
 This means that their contribution to the activation of downstream neurons is temporally removed on the forward pass and any weight updates are not applied to the neuron on the backward pass.
 * One-hot encoded arrays technique = A one hot encoding is a representation of categorical variables as binary vectors.
 This first requires that the categorical values be mapped to integer values.
 Then, each integer value is represented as a binary vector that is all zero values except the index of the integer, which is marked with a 1.

 ____

-**Data preprocessing**
+## Data preprocessing

-1. Data exploration
+## Data exploration

 In order to explore the data, I plotted the energy delivery and energy consumption of one dwelling.
 From these plots I realized that the smart meters sometimes malfunctioned and did not save the data correctly, instead, what it did was to sum up all the values since it stopped working until it started again.
 Apart from that, there were also some dwellings where the smart meter was installed later and, therefore, there were a lot of missing data.

-2. Data cleaning
+## Data cleansing

 The data was cleaned by removing those dwellings which had less data than the others and those rows where there were blank spaces or outliers for any dwelling.
 The decision to delete the house with very little stored data comes because if we put that house together to train the model, it would train unevenly and would not draw correct patterns